 (4) The President may, after consideration of the report referred to in sub-section (3), and the views, if any, expressed by the State Governments thereon, issue directions in accordance with the whole or any part of that report.

-5. Authorised Hindi translation of Central Acts, etc
+5. Authorized Hindi translation of Central Acts, etc.

 (1) A translation in Hindi published under the authority of the President in the Official Gazette on and after the appointed day